vzhz/resume_markdown/Veronica Hanus Resume-3.md

 >* Adapted lab procedures to allow single-clast (small) terrestrial samples to be measured for the first time and improved efficiency by saving 30+ hours per run of data collection
 >* Maintained lab by completing organizational tasks, including ordering supplies, introducing others to [procedures](http://scripts.mit.edu/~paleomag/pages/instruments.php), & trouble-shooting

 Data Intern, NASA Jet Propulsion Laboratory, Pasadena, CA | Jan. - Aug.
-2009 [Student teaching module describing site selection](http://marsed.asu.edu/sites/default/files/pdfs_resources/Curiosity_Landing_Site_2012.pdf)<i class="icon-file"></i>
+2009<br/>

->* Led student effort to determine rock distributions for possible landing sites for the Mars Curiosity rover and developed methods to incorporate these distributions into GIS datasets
+>* Led student effort to determine rock distributions for possible landing sites for the Mars Curiosity Rover and developed methods to incorporate these distributions into GIS datasets.
+See [student teaching module describing site selection](http://marsed.asu.edu/sites/default/files/pdfs_resources/Curiosity_Landing_Site_2012.pdf)<i class="icon-file"></i> for an overview of the process.
 >* Maintained ArcGIS  database and prepared existing data for landing site selection
 >* Introduced three students to in-house software for QA element of our project, including reporting procedures, software process, and limitations
 >* Develop hazard assessment criteria and communicated this to students